biermeester/Pylinter/README.rst

 module of your Pylint installation!

-* **python_bin**: The full path to the Python executable you want to use for running Pylint or simply ``python`` if you want to use your default python installation.
+* **python_bin**: The full path to the Python executable you want to use for running Pylint (e.g. when you are using virtualenv) or simply ``python`` if you want to use your default python installation.

 * **python_path**: An optional list of paths that will be added to Pylint's Python path.